waydabber/BetterDisplay/README.md

 ## Supporting the project / purchasing BetterDisplay Pro

-You can now support development by purchasing a BetterDisplay Pro license directly in the app.
+You can support development by purchasing a BetterDisplay Pro license directly in the app.
 Just navigate to `Settings` (gear icon) > `Pro` and click on `Buy BetterDisplay Pro`.
-Please note that even if you don't buy the app, you can still use many of the features for free.
-The original open-source version is also available for free.
+Please note that even if you don't buy the app, you can still use many of the features for free (if you are a non-business user).

-For more info check out [this discussion](https://github.com/waydabber/BetterDisplay/discussions/233)
+Check out the [license terms](https://github.com/waydabber/BetterDisplay/discussions/739) for the app.

+For more info, see [this discussion](https://github.com/waydabber/BetterDisplay/discussions/233).
+The original BetterDummy open-source version is available for free for business and home users.

 ### To those who backed the BetterDummy open-source project in the past (Open Collective)